csh970605/csh970605.github.io/_posts/2023-11-24-BiomacEMG.md

 # Opinion

-At the article, they said the accuracy is 92% but, by simple calculation, the accuracy must be 84%.<br>
+In the article, they stated the accuracy is 92%, but by simple calculation, the accuracy appears to be 84%.<br>
-Unlike other studies that used deep learning such as RNN or CNN, they just use machine learning.<br>
+Unlike other studies that used deep learning techniques such as RNN or CNN, they only used machine learning.<br>
-However, it must be the fastest way to classify the handgesture.
-I also want to know the performance of the other hand gestures to be used in real life.
+However, it may be the fastest way to classify hand gestures.
+I also want to know the performance of other hand gestures when used in real-life applications.